johnpatrickmorgan/FlowStacks/README.md

 ## Presentation

 In order to use presentation instead of navigation for showing and unshowing screens, the examples above can be re-written using a `PStack` instead of an `NStack`, and a `PFlow` instead of an `NFlow`.
 The `push` methods become `present` and the `pop` methods become `dismiss`.
-The presnt method allows you to customize the presentation style and add a callback on dismissal:
+The present method allows you to customize the presentation style and add a callback on dismissal:

 ```swift
 flow.present(detailView, style: .fullScreenCover) {